 Easy: ensure your professional indemnity insurance is active at all times.
-Don’t let your cover lapse – make sure you renew your policy.
-Although you might see it as an unnecessary expense, the amount you’ll pay for the premium is much smaller compared to what you’d pay to defend a claim.
+Don’t let your cover lapse.
+Make sure you renew your policy.
+Although you might see it as an unnecessary expense, the amount you’ll pay for renewing your policy each year is much smaller compared to what you’d pay to defend a lawsuit.
 Many legal claims aren’t filed immediately against businesses – clients often don’t discover the negligence right there and then in the middle of busy projects.
 In fact, many claims against your business will happen several months, or even years, after the alleged negligent act occurred.

 How long should I keep professional indemnity insurance active if my business is no longer around?

-In general, a rough rule-of-thumb would be to keep your professional indemnity insurance active for 3 years after you’re no longer running your business.
-Usually, any discovery of service defects or negligence would have been brought to your attention within this time frame.
-For very large and complex deals, you might want to consider having your professional indemnity policy live for up to 5 years.
+In general, a rough rule-of-thumb would be to keep your professional indemnity insurance active for at least 3 years after you’re no longer running your business.
+A minimum of 3 years strikes a balance between maintaining protection and maintaining a reasonable amount of insurance expenditure.
 If you understand the severity of legal costs enough to purchase professional indemnity insurance in the first place, then ensuring you renew your policy even after your business closes should be a natural thing to do.
 The last thing you want is to close your business, retire into the sunset (or start another business), and then find legal papers being served onto you without having any insurance protection!